 Funnel the beans into the jar.
 When I make these beans as a soup starter, I don’t want the jar to be more than half full of beans, because again, I want to capture some bean broth.

 Return to your stock pot of beans and dip the measuring cup in for the bean liquid.
 You’ll need 3 to 3 1/2 cups of liquid for each jar.
 You want to fill to the base of the neck, so that you have about an inch of headspace.
 It’s far more than you leave when you’re working with water bath canning, but trust me, all will be well.
 If you start to run low on bean liquid, top off the pot with the hot water from your kettle.

 Once the jar is full, stir the contents with a wooden or plastic chopstick to remove any air bubbles.
-Wipe the jar rim, apply a new, clean lid and a ring (rings can be reused, so it doesn’t have to be brand new).
+Wipe the jar rim, apply a new lid and a ring (it doesn’t need to be new).
 Remember that the pressure inside the canner is such that it can often shake loose the ring, so tighten it down more aggressively than you would if you were canning in a boiling water bath.

 Once all the jars are full, put the lid on the pressure canner and lock it into place.
 Bring the pot to a boil and let it vent for approximately 15 minutes.
 You do this by running the pot without the pressure regulator in place.
 That’s the little black and metal hat that sits atop the vent shaft.

 The reason for this is that a canner that has been properly relieved of its oxygen through venting can reach a higher temperature than one that is full of oxygen.
 The higher the temperature, the more effectively the canner will kill any botulism spores present.